 Schumer has changed his mind about Bolton.

-Uh but that's not the problem.
+But that's not the problem.

-He's just not gonna do it.
+He's just not going to do it.

-And I didn't want to put him in that position.
+I didn't want to put him in that position.

-The focus temporarily is on Senator Lincoln Chafee, a frequently unfathomable Maverick Republican, as the days dwindled down for this Congress to permit John Bolton to continue as U.S. ambassador to the U.N.
-But Bolton's two years struggle to get confirmed can be directly traced to a determined Democrat Senator and the vengeful U.N.
-Secretariat.
+The focus temporarily is on Senator Lincoln Chafee, a frequently unfathomable maverick Republican, as the days dwindled down for this Congress to permit John Bolton to continue as U.S. Ambassador to the U.N.

-The reason Chafee is in this pivotal position can be attributed to Senator Christopher Dodd's fierce excuse me, open opposite that was not a cigar cough.
+The reason Chafee is in this pivotal position can be attributed to Senator Christopher Dodd's fierce, excuse me, open opposition.

 Fierce, open opposition to Bolton and U.N.
-Secretary General Kofi Annan's stealthy sabotage executed by his deputy Mark Malik Brown.
+Secretary General Kofi Annan's stealthy sabotage executed by his deputy, Mark Malik Brown.

 Bolton's ordeal provides a cautionary tale for any foreign policy conservative who wants to serve his country in Washington.